 There have been many modern theories on how exactly these rather primitive people managed to move such huge structures so long ago.

-Ropes, sleds, rollers, leveled tracks – a scientist even came out with the theory that the statues may well have been rocked back and forth towards their destination.
+Ropes, sleds, rollers, levelled tracks – a scientist even came out with the theory that the statues may well have been rocked back and forth towards their destination.

 There have been many modern day attempts to recreate the transportation of the statues but nobody has yet managed it successfully.
 The suspected methods have been recreated but always result in damage to the statues.